-As part of our usual mountain routine we got up early in the morning and we were already on the road around 8 am.
-A long and beautiful summer day was ahead of us!
-As we spent a whole day both at Lake Bohinj and Lake Bled previously we headed directly to Kranjska Gora which is in the northern area of Triglav National Park.
+Anyhow, a long and beautiful drive was ahead of us.
+As we spent some time both at Lake Bohinj and Lake Bled previously, we headed directly to Kranjska Gora which is in the northern area of Triglav National Park.

 Stop 1: Peričnik waterfall

-Our next longer stop was Lake Jasna at Kranjska Gora.
 It would have not been possible not to notice such a magical lake right by the road!
 There are several smaller parking lots and parking is free.
-Several hikes start here (just like at every stop in Triglav), but we only walked around Lake Jasna and enjoyed the distant peak views.
+Lots of hikes start here (just like at every stop in Triglav), but we only walked around Lake Jasna and enjoyed the distant peak views.

 Oh, and we met Zlatorog (Goldhorn in English), a legendary chamois buck whose realm was in Mount Triglav.

-Our next planned stop was the Russian Chapel, a small wooden chapel up in the mountains built by Russian prisoners during the Second World War.
-It’s very close to Lake Jasna by car, but unfortunately it was closed to public on that day.
+The Russian Chapel is a small wooden chapel up in the mountains built by Russian prisoners during the Second World War.
+It’s very close to Lake Jasna by car, but we missed it on our first visit.

-We’ve seen a bunch of police cars around and later we figured out we were actually quite lucky.
-Because the chapel was closed due to the visit of the president of Russia on the chapel’s anniversary on the following day.
+We saw a bunch of police cars around, and later we figured out we were actually quite lucky.
+Because the chapel was closed due to the visit of the president of Russia on the chapel’s anniversary.
 And on the following day even the whole road through Vršič Pass was closed to traffic.
-We were happy to make it just in time.
-Guess we need to check for presidential visits in advance next time?
+We were happy to make it through Vršič Pass just in time.
+I guess we need to check for presidential visits in advance?

-The road to Vršič Pass was narrow, steep and basically it was a series of curves one after the other (they even have numbers).
+The road to Vršič Pass was narrow and basically a series of curves one after the other (they’re numbered from 1 to 50).
 But driving through the heart of the Julian Alps was breathtaking!
 We stopped for a short hike to Slemenova špica which is probably one of the easiest and shortest hikes leading up to a 360 degrees panorama of the high peaks of the Julian Alps.
-It was very scenic all the way and the flowers up there have just started blooming so the end of July felt like early spring.
+The second time we only stopped at the trailhead to enjoy nice peak views – because peak views are everywhere as you get closer to Vršič Pass.

-After we climbed up to Slemenova špica our small car had to climb up to Vršič Pass finally.
-It’s the highest mountain pass in Slovenia with an elevation of 1611 metres and with an incredible view of the surrounding high peaks.
+After we climbed up to Slemenova špica, our car had to climb up to Vršič Pass finally.
+It’s the highest mountain pass in Slovenia with an elevation of 1611 metres – and with incredible views!

-From Vršič Pass it’s steep downhill with lots of curves and viewpoints.
-One of the most famous ones is at the statue of Julius Kugy, a Slovenian mountaineer.
+From Vršič Pass it’s steep downhill, curve after curve again.
+And lots of viewpoints, too.
+One of the most famous is at the statue of Julius Kugy, a Slovenian mountaineer.

-Our next hike was a short and lovely one to the source of Soča River.
-The source is deep in a cave and its color is just so incredibly blue!
-The last section is a bit challenging with holding onto chains but it was fun.
+Our next hike was to the source of Soča River.
+The source is deep in a cave and its color is incredibly blue!
+The last section is a bit challenging, supported by chains, but it was fun.
 Otherwise it’s an easy walk next to little cascading falls on baby-Soča. 🙂

 Then came the drive through Soča Valley.
 What should you know about it?
 Soča River is probably the most beautiful river in whole Europe!
 It’s a crystal clear and magically blue river surrounded by picturesque peaks.